Zhou Fang (Tang dynasty): Gallery

 This picture, also known as "The Painting of a Lady Playing the Qin", depicts three noblewomen sitting in the courtyard playing the qin, sipping tea, and listening to music under the care of two maids, depicting the leisurely and peaceful life of aristocratic women.
 There are osmanthus trees and wutong in the picture, implying that autumn has arrived.
 The noblewomen seem to have a premonition that they will face withering after the flowering season.
-The veil on the shoulders of the women tuning the piano and sipping tea slipped down, revealing their lazy, lonely, and drowsy and decadent state.
+The veil on the shoulders of the women tuning the piano and sipping tea has slipped down, revealing their lazy, lonely, drowsy and decadent state.
 The character lines in the painting are mainly drawn with Hairspring drawing, and some iron wire drawings are infused, adding a touch of rigidity and squareness to the smooth flowing hairline drawings.
 The color scheme tends to be uniform and light, and the clothing is completely devoid of decoration, giving a sense of simplicity.
 Currently housed at the Nelson Atkins Museum of Art in Kansas, Missouri, USA.